SsisyphusTao/Pytorch-TensorRT-Plugins/README.md

 # DCNv2 - Pytorch/TensorRT

-Two plugin implementations of dcnv2 for pytorch and tensorRT.
+Two plugin implementations of dcnv2 for Pytorch1.5+ and TensorRT7.

 Easy use and easy understand.